jerry6789/test/Software-Requirement-Specification.md

 ![](img/LMS-Requirement-Student-Content-13.gif)

-(10) Students should be able to use online quiz and get a score when they finished all quiz.
+(10) Students should be able to use online quiz and get a score when they completed all quiz.

 ![](img/LMS-Requirement-Student-Content-14.gif)